 He works with individuals, focusing on where they are in their story and helping them get to where they want to go.
 At Fort Wellness Counseling, he will see high-performance athletes on the mental aspect of their sport and high-performance business executives looking to take their profession to the next level.

-Master in Educational Administration Prairie View A&M University.
-Bachelor’s Degree in Mass Communications with an emphasis in Journalism Midwestern State University.
+Master in Educational Administration from Prairie View A&M University.
+Bachelor’s Degree in Mass Communications with an emphasis in Journalism from Midwestern State University.

 He currently lives in Rainbow, Texas, on the banks of the Brazos River.
-He enjoys running at least one mile daily, movies, and writing (blog post or next book).
+He enjoys running at least one mile every single day, re-watching episodes of Ted Lasso and writing (blog posts or his next book).

-Published Author of the book “The Tacos and Chocolate Diet” released in September of 2021
+Published author of the book “The Tacos and Chocolate Diet,” which was released in September of 2021

 He has a Life List of 55 things to accomplish in 555 days.
-Also, he is a worm farmer.
-His favorite title is "Dad" to his two children - Crash (12) and Ily Belle (9).
+He is also a worm farmer.
+His favorite title is "Dad" to his two children - Crash (13) and Ily Belle (9).

 Drew had 11 jobs in 11 years after graduating from Midwestern State University.
 During that time, he kept his heart and mind open and finally embraced his gifts of speaking, writing, and pouring into others.

 Experience with athletes of all levels, including an Olympian and Collegiate Golfer.
-Serves as the Mental Skills Coach for Select Baseball Team for Three Years.
+Has served as the Mental Skills Coach for Select Baseball Team for three years.
 His most impactful on-the-job training came as a college football coach and recruiting coordinator for a major Division I football program (Go Frogs!)

 Drew has traveled across the world delivering the inspiring message of his primary keynote, “Make the Important Things Important - Starting with YOU!”.